Fldigi: The Fldigi Suite

 The "Fldigi Suite" consists of the Fldigi modem and all extension programs released by the same development group.
 Most of these extensions add more capabilities to Fldigi such as verified file transfer and message passing.
 Interconnection between these programs and the Fldigi modem is made over TCP/IP port 7322.

 Some of the Suite are however standalone programs used for utility or testing purposes only, with no connection to the Fldigi main modem.

 Flamp

 Flamp implements the Amateur Multicast Protocol by Dave Freese, W1HKJ and is a tool for connectionless transferring of files to multiple users simultaneously without requiring any existing infrastructure.
 The program breaks a given file into multiple smaller pieces, checksums each piece, then transmits each piece one or more times.
 When all parts are correctly received the sent file is re-assembled and can be saved by receiving stations.
-This program is useful for multicasting files over lossy connections such as those found on high frequency or during emergency communications.
+This program is useful for multicasting files over lossy connections such as those found on High frequency (HF) or during emergency communications.